hvmerode/junit-pipeline/README.md

   <br></br>

 ## New features ##
+* In case of a build error, try to determine the details of the error.
+Check:
+  * Whether all service endpoints in the yaml files exist, using https://dev.azure.com/mycorp-com/UnitTest/_apis/serviceendpoint/endpoints?endpointNames=endpointName1,endpointName2,endpointName3
+  * Whether an approval is pending: See https://learn.microsoft.com/en-us/rest/api/azure/devops/approvalsandchecks/approvals/query?view=azure-devops-rest-7.2&tabs=HTTP
+* Add a custom condition to a stage, job, or step
 * Test on Linux; some filesystem methods in Utils may not work properly.
 * Support "refs/tags/tag" and "refs/refname" for external repositories with templates.
-* Publish pipeline unit test report.
-Make use of the timeline api (https://learn.microsoft.com/en-us/rest/api/azure/devops/build/timeline/get?view=azure-devops-rest-5.1)
-  Report contains:
-  * Which stages, jobs, and tasks are executed for a certain pipeline run?
-  * How long did each stage, job, and task run?
-  * What is the status of each stage, job, and task?
-  * The report must be created locally by the junit-plugin, showed in the log and/or created as HTML file (optional).
-* Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).
+* Skip stage, job, or step deletes it from the yaml file.
+Add alternative to skip it but still have it visible in the pipeline (e.g. add condition: eq(true,false)).
 * Look into the usage of CD events (https://cdevents.dev/ and https://github.com/cdevents/spec)
 * Dynamically create service connections, which refer to the locally running HTTP server.
 * Clone variable group from original Azure DevOps project into the Azure DevOps test project.